tsupinie/autumnplot-gl/README.md

 ### Filled contours

 Plotting filled contours is also similar to plotting regular contours, but there's some additional steps for the color map.
-A couple color maps are available by default, but if you have the colors you want, creating your own is (relatively) painless (hopefully).
+A couple color maps are available by default (see [here](#built-in-color-maps) for more details), but if you have the colors you want, creating your own is (relatively) painless (hopefully).
 First, set up the colormap.
 Here, we'll just use the bluered colormap included by default.

 ```javascript
 const colormap = apgl.ColorMap.bluered(-10, 10, 20);